 Welcome to Professor Chris Fletcher’s website at the University of Waterloo

-*** NEW ***: To schedule an in-person meeting with me, please use this link to my calendar.
+*** NEW ***: To schedule a meeting with me, please use this link to my calendar.

 My research group uses a hierarchy of global climate models to analyse climate variability and change on timescales from seasons to centuries.